d-iii-s/msim/doc/tutorial/riscv-virtual-memory.rst

     satp 0x00000000 [ Mode: Bare ]

 In this mode, no translation is made between virtual and physical addresses.
-The same address you use in your code is the one which will be accessed in memory.
+The same address we use in our program is the one which will be accessed in memory.
-There aren't many interesting things happening regarding translation for now, but you can return here after you learn about the different commands of MSIM and compare how they behave when using ``BARE`` mode.
+There aren't many interesting things happening regarding translation for now, but we encourage the reader to return here after learning about the different commands of MSIM and compare how they behave in ``BARE`` mode.

 Switching to Sv32
 -----------------